-Lately, I was working with a customer on an existing 2-nodes Storage Spaces Direct cluster (a.k.a Azure Stack HCI).
+Lately, I was working with a customer on an existing 2-node Storage Spaces Direct cluster (a.k.a Azure Stack HCI).
 The existing nodes are running on Windows Server 2019.

 What is the root cause?